GStreamer/gstreamer/markdown/design/preroll.md

 - an GAP event is received on a sinkpad.
 - an EOS event is received on a sinkpad.

-We require the state change to be commited in EOS as well since an EOS means by definition that no buffer is going to arrive anymore.
+We require the state change to be commited in EOS as well, since an EOS , by definition, means no buffer is going to arrive anymore.

 After the state is commited, a blocking wait should be performed for the next event.
 Some sinks might render the preroll buffer before starting